jstrait/beats/README.markdown

 Installation
 ------------

-To install the latest stable version (1.2.0), run the following from the command line:
+To install the latest stable version (1.2.0) from [rubygems.org](http://rubygems.org/gems/beats), run the following from the command line:

     sudo gem install beats